How do password managers work?

 Here are the reasons why you should use a password manager:

 - Easy password management.
-Password managers not only help create safe passwords but also allow you to administrate all your logins from 1 application.
+Password managers not only help create safe passwords but also allow you to administrate all your logins from one application.
 A lifesaver for those using a multitude of websites and platforms.

-- Cross-platform support.
+Cross-platform support.
 As applications, password managers are not at all complicated and do not require a lot of resources.
 It means that it’s much easier to develop them for a variety of platforms like web browsers or smartphone apps.
 For the end-user, this means an ability to get the same password vault no matter what’s your preferred method of connection.

 Get NordPassPassword manager setup

 - Create a secure master password.
 Even if your selected password manager allows master password recovery, you should still choose one that's memorable but hard to guess.
 To fulfill the last requirement, it may be a good idea to use a passphrase containing 4-5 randomly chosen words.
-Lastly, while this may sound odd, consider sharing your master password with the person you trust the most so they can access your vault if something happens to you.

 - Enable two-factor authentication (2FA).
-Adding 2FA to the mix greatly improves your password security.
+Adding 2FA to the mix greatly improves your account security.
 While the second factor can be something that you have, which is probably your smartphone, I recommend using biometrics.
 Depending on your device, it can either be a fingerprint or also a face scan.
 What's more, you can use 2FA instead of the master password, which significantly improves usability on touchscreen devices.

-- Start entering passwords.
+- Add your passwords.
 Before you get used to your new password manager, and while you still cannot remember your master password that well, you may want to enter less important passwords first.
 A good idea is to generate a strong password for the email that you use to recover the master password.
 Otherwise, a threat actor can easily get a hold of your database after breaking into your mailbox.

 Can password managers work on multiple devices and phone apps?

-Not all password managers can work on multiple devices, including smartphones.
-A stateless password manager is based on the idea that only 1 device can generate passwords for your accounts.
-What's more, there's no such thing as a password vault that you could check.
+Not all password managers can work on multiple devices.
+A stateless password manager is based on the idea that only one device can generate passwords for your accounts.
+Locally installed password managers are also not suited for multiple devices.
+That's because you are saving your database on a single device.
+While syncing between all devices is possible, it's quite a hassle.

 FAQ